General Odie’s Questions

 When should I use Odie’s Solvent-free Super Penetrating Oil?

-What is the difference between the butter and the wax?
+What is the difference between butter and wax?

-•The wax is a traditional hard wax, and is usually used as a final layer to provide added protection.
-It is also a stand alone finish.
+The wax is a traditional hard wax and is usually used as a final layer to provide added protection.
+It is also a stand-alone finish.
 We like to use it on very light wood to keep them very light (not pop the grain).
-The butter is a hybrid between the oil and the wax, and is a softer consistency.
-It is used as a building layer, and provides additional protectIon and extra sheen.
+The butter is a hybrid between the oil and the wax and is a softer consistency.
+It is used as a building layer and provides additional protection and extra sheen.
 It can also be used alone.
+Please wait one day in between coats.

 Why is the wax so hard?

-- The wax is a traditional hard wax, so it’s supposed to be hard.
+The wax is a traditional hard wax, so it’s supposed to be hard.
 You only need to scrape away a very small amount of the wax to use.
+Can I mix pigments into Odie’s Oils?
+Yes.
+You can mix any oil-compatible pigment into Odie’s oil to make a stain, but we recommend Mr. Cornwall’s Creative Colours.

 Odie's on Wood